TigerWolf/oh-my-zsh-custom/README.markdown

 # My custom zsh config

-  Originaly made to use with vagrant and puppet
+Originally made to use with vagrant and puppet